 This summary highlights information contained elsewhere in this prospectus.
 As a summary, it speaks in general terms without giving details or discussing any exceptions.
-Before buying the certificates, you should have the information necessary to make a fully informed investment decision.
-For that, you must read this prospectus in its entirety (and any documents to which we refer you in this prospectus).
+Before buying the certificates, you should have spectus in

 Security Guaranteed Mortgage Pass-Through Certificates (Multifamily Residential Mortgage Loans).
-Issuer and Guarantor Fannie Mae is a government-sponsored enterprise that was established by the U.S. Congress in 1938 under the name "Federal National Mortgage Association" to support liquidity and stability in the secondary mortgage market, where existing mortgage loans are purchased and sold.
-The address of our principal office is 1100 15th Street, NW, Washington, DC 20005; the telephone number is 800- 2FANNIE (800-232-6643).
+Issuer and Guarantor Fannie Mae is a government-sponsored enterprise that was chartered by the U.S. Congress in 1938 under the name "Federal National Mortgage Association" to support liquidity and stability in the secondary mortgage market, where existing mortgage loans are purchased and sold.
+The address of our principal office is 1100 15th Street, NW, Washington, DC 20005; the telephone number is 800-2FANNIE (800-232-6643).
 Fannie Mae has been under conservatorship since September 6, 2008.
 The conservator, the Federal Housing Finance Agency ("FHFA"), succeeded to all rights, titles, powers and privileges of Fannie Mae and of any shareholder, officer or director of the company with respect to the company and its assets.
 For additional information on conservatorship, see "FANNIE MAE-Regulation and Conservatorship."
-Our regulators include FHFA, the U.S. Department of Housing and Urban Development ("HUD"), the SEC, and the U.S. Department of the Treasury ("Treasury").
+Our regulators include FHFA, the U.S. Department of Housing and Urban Development, the SEC, and the U.S. Department of the Treasury ("Treasury").
 The Office of Federal Housing Enterprise Oversight, the predecessor of FHFA, was our safety and soundness regulator prior to enactment of the Federal Housing Finance Regulatory Reform Act of 2008 (the "2008 Reform Act").
-On September 7, 2008, we entered into a senior preferred stock purchase agreement with Treasury pursuant to which we issued to it one million shares of senior preferred stock and a warrant to purchase, for a nominal price, shares of common stock equal to 79.9% of the outstanding common stock of Fannie Mae.
-Nevertheless, we alone are responsible for making payments under our guaranty.
-The certificates and payments of principal and interest on the certificates are not guaranteed by the United States and do not constitute a debt or obligation of the United States or any of its agencies or instrumentalities other than Fannie Mae.
-Sponsor and Depositor We are the sponsor of this offering of certificates and the depositor of the mortgage loans into the trust.
-Description of Certificates Each certificate represents a pro rata undivided beneficial ownership interest in the underlying pool of mortgage loans that comprise the trust.
-We will issue the certificates in book-entry form on the book-entry system of the U.S. Federal Reserve Banks.
-The book-entry certificates will not be convertible into physical certificates.
-Minimum Denomination We will issue the certificates in minimum denominations of Multifamily MBS Prospectus - 1
+On September 7, 2008, we entered into a senior preferred stock purchase agreement with Treasury pursuant to which we issued to it one million shares of senior a debt or obligation of the United States or any of its agencies or instrumentalities other than Fannie Mae.
+Sponsor and Depositor .....
+We are the sponsor of this offering of certificates and the depositor of the mortgage loans into the trust.